+3.1.
 Eligibility criteria

 This systematic review entailed all parallel randomized, quasi-randomized, prospective studies performed on human subjects focused on the effectiveness of NAM therapy in UCL/P patients.
-However, only the articles with a clear description of the treatment protocol and objective results measurements were entered in this review.
+However, only the articles with a clear description of the treatment protocol and objective results measurements entered in this review.
 The exclusion criteria included the non-English papers, in vitro studies, and those with insufficient data, and animal samples.
-The use of presurgical infant orthopedics other than NAM, sample size smaller than 10 subjects, bilateral clefts of the lip and or palate and articles with no control group were the other exclusion criteria.
-Moreover, retrospective studies, non-clinical studies, meta-analyses, expert opinions, editorial letters, case reports, or case series, consensus statements, and qualitative studies were removed from this study.
+The use of other pre-surgical infant orthopaedics other than NAM, sample size smaller than 10 subjects, bilateral clefts of the lip and/or palate and articles with no control group was the other exclusion criteria.
+Moreover, retrospective studies, non-clinical studies, meta-analyses, expert opinions, editorial letters, case reports or case series, consensus statements, and qualitative studies were removed from this study.